How to Serve the Divorce Papers in Ontario

 Why Service is required:

-In the context of a divorce. serving someone papers is the way of legally notifying them that the divorce process is commencing.
-It is a necessary part of commencing the proceedings because your spouse is entitled to have notice of your intentions to divorce them, and to have a chance to respond and tell their own side of the story.1
+Serving someone’s divorce papers is the way of legally notifying them that the divorce process is commencing.
+It is a necessary part of commencing the proceedings because your spouse is entitled to have notice of your intentions to divorce them, and to have a chance to respond and tell their own side of the story..

 How to serve Documents:

 Rule 6 of the Family Law Rules describes how to serve your documents to another party.
-Documents can be served through regular or through special service.
-Documents can be served by either yourself or another person who is at least 18 years of age, or a professional process server.2
+Documents can be served by either yourself or another person who is at least 18 years of age, or a professional process server.

 When to serve Documents: